TURK EXIMBANK IN BRIEF

 The Bank has passed to the Registered Equity System, according to Turkish Trade Law No.6102.

-The entirety of the equity of the Bank belongs to the Treasury.
+The entire capital of the Bank belongs to the Treasury.

 TURK EXIMBANK’S ROLE IN FUNDING EXPORT ACTIVITIES